bblfsh/go-driver/README.md

 This process parses a file and returns its AST.
 A request contains the content of the file being analyzed as a string.

+To get a request and reply a response, go-driver uses standard input and output.

 **Request** message has the following structure:

 ```